 Full Recovery From Alcoholism

 For most people, it takes a long time to fully recover from an alcohol use disorder.
 In some cases, they may never truly get there.
 It is not uncommon for someone to struggle with an alcohol use disorder for most of their life.
 There will always be temptations and thoughts of resuming alcohol use, but with the support of family and friends, it’s possible to stay sober.

 If you or a loved one struggle with alcohol use, it’s never too late to get help.
-Contact The Recovery Village Palm Beach to learn how you can take your first steps toward long-term sobriety.
+Contact The Recovery Village Palm Beach at Baptist Health to learn how you can take your first steps toward long-term sobriety.